BlueBug12/SAAF/README.rst

 .. code-block:: python

     def jumpState(self,scale,cur_t, iter)
-Define how to jump to next state according the current temperature `cur_t`, scaling ratio `scale` and iteration `iter`.
+* Define how to jump to next state according the current temperature `cur_t`, scaling ratio `scale` and iteration `iter`.

 .. code-block:: python

     def reverse(self)
-Define how to go to the previous state if the current state is rejected.
+* Define how to go to the previous state if the current state is rejected.

 .. code-block:: python

     def storeBest(self)
-Store the currently best solution.
+* Store the currently best solution.

 .. code-block:: python

     def getEnergy(self)->float
-Define the energy of the current state.
+* Define the energy of the current state.
 Notice that the state should be store in the attribute of the customized class(by `jumpState()`), so this function can compute its energy.

 .. code-block:: python

     def output(self)
-This function will be called when the SA process end.
-User can print some information or write files to record the result.
+* This function will be called when the SA process end.
+User can print some informations or write files to record the result.

 .. code-block:: python

-    def stopCondition(self,final_t,energy,cur_t,iter,ag_r,ab_r,rb_r)->bool
+    def stopCondition(self,final_t,energy,cur_t,iter,ag_r,ab_r,rb_r,best_e)->bool
-Define in what condition should the SA process be stopped.
+* Define in what condition should the SA process be stopped.
     - `final_t`: final temperature
     - `energy`: current energy
     - `cur_t`: current temperature